Facebook Logo

 Facebook Logo History

 The Facebook logo has always been and remains its distinctive symbol.
-It’s the social network’s name written in white letters on a blue rectangular background or black on white.
-There’s also a graphic representation in the form of a single letter “f.”
-The emblem has undergone minor changes throughout its existence, remaining recognizable and standing out among others.
+It’s the social network’s name, written in white letters on a blue rectangular background, or in black on a white background.
+There’s also a graphical representation as a single letter “f.”
+The emblem has undergone minor changes throughout its history, remaining recognizable and distinct from others.

 Facebook Icon History